 “Spending time with, and giving our attention to, children in the communities that we serve is one of the highlights of the year for us at Chubb Life.
 Our Education@Heart program includes activities from science and technology to protecting the environment.
 All are designed to spark curiosity, nurture creativity and sharpen the concentration of every child.
 I believe that it is these qualities that will equip today’s young people to succeed in our rapidly changing world and we are proud to play our part in helping them.”

-Twelve markets took part this year in a range of volunteer projects, reflecting the company’s cultural diversity across the region.
-Participating markets included Australia, China, Hong Kong, Indonesia, Korea, Malaysia, New Zealand, Philippines, Singapore, Taiwan, Thailand and Vietnam.
+Twelve countries/territories took part this year in a range of volunteer projects, reflecting the company’s cultural diversity across the region.
+Participating markets included Australia, China, Hong Kong SAR, Indonesia, Korea, Malaysia, New Zealand, Philippines, Singapore, Taiwan, Thailand and Vietnam.

 Regional Day of Service activities for underprivileged children ranged from educational programs, skills coaching and creating green spaces to fund-raising field-trips and the giving of school equipment and basic necessities.

 In Australia, employees donned wacky costumes and completed tasks to raise funds amazing-race-style in Sydney, Melbourne, Brisbane and Perth.
 All proceeds went to KidsXpress, an organization which runs expressive therapy programs for children impacted by traumatic experiences to learn to express themselves through music, art, drama and play.